chintalatejas/Loan-Approval-Analysis/README.md

 # Loan-Approval-Analysis

-This the final project for the STAT 847- Exploratoty Data Analysis Course at University of Waterloo
+This is the final project for the STAT 847- Exploratory Data Analysis Course at the University of Waterloo